sindresorhus/got/readme.md

 ## Errors

-Each error contains `options` property which are the options Got used to create a request - just to make debugging easier.
+Each error contains an `options` property which are the options Got used to create a request - just to make debugging easier.

 #### got.CacheError